 PCG has a proven approach to helping states to review and revise state policies and procedures to optimize reimbursements from commercial insurance and Medicaid.
 In addition, we work with states to identify new sources of revenue and increase the efficiency and use of current expenditures.
 We accomplish this by conducting “as is” and “to be” feasibility studies of current operations.

 Market Rate Studies

-Financial Analysis, Cost Reporting and Rate Setting
+Cost Reporting and Rate Setting

 PCG has extensive experience supporting state and local clients in following Office of Management and Budget (OMB) A-87 (2 CFR Part 225) and the new Uniform Administrative Requirements, Cost Principles, and Audit Requirements (2 CFR Part 200) in addition to Medicaid rules for services such as Early Intervention (Part C) and specialized home visiting services.
-We have significant experience in guiding states on EI and preschool program allowable cost, and assisting with setting competitive rates for services provided.
+We have significant experience in guiding states on early intervention (EI) and preschool program allowable cost, and assisting with setting competitive rates for services provided.